Furman Paladins men's soccer

-The Furman Paladins men's soccer team is a varsity intercollegiate athletic team of Furman University in Greenville, South Carolina, United States.
+The Furman Paladins men's soccer team represents Furman University in Greenville, South Carolina, in men's college soccer.
 The team is a member of the Southern Conference, which is part of the National Collegiate Athletic Association's Division I. Furman's first men's soccer team was fielded in 1967.
 The team plays its home games at Eugene Stone Stadium in Greenville.
 The Paladins are coached by Doug Allison.

+Several notable U.S. national team players played for Furman including Ricardo Clark, Clint Dempsey, and Walker Zimmerman.